-The College encourages everyone in the W&J community to report crimes and other emergencies promptly to the W&J Office of Protections Services, or to other appropriate police agencies if off campus.
-At sessions conducted for freshmen and their parents, participants are advised to report all information regarding any incident to the W&J Office of Protection Services.
-The Office of Protections Services presents seminars and publications that offer crime-prevention tips and emphasize the importance of reporting crimes.
+The College encourages everyone in the W&J community to report crimes and other emergencies promptly to the W&J Office of Campus & Public Safety, or to other appropriate police agencies if off campus.
+At sessions conducted for freshmen and their parents, participants are advised to report all information regarding any incident to the W&J Office of Campus & Public Safety.
+The Office of Campus & Public Safety presents seminars and publications that offer crime-prevention tips and emphasize the importance of reporting crimes.

 A student, Residence Life Coordinator, College Security or Police Officer, or any other member of the W&J community can also refer a violation of the Student Code of Conduct to the Student Life Office.